Pingplotter is a powerful monitoring and diagnostic tool for your network.

 Cons:

-- An outdated tool that lacks enterprise features
+- Outdated tool that lacks enterprise features

-5. MTR
+6. MTR

 MTR stands for My Traceroute.
 It was originally called Matt’s Traceroute, after the person who developed it.
 Essentially, this program combines the functionalities of traceroute and ping programs.

-- You can specify the destination host.
+- Specifies the destination host

-- It is compatible with most major operating systems.
+- Compatible with most major operating systems

 - Supports IPv6